LibraryCarpentry/lc-git/_episodes/03-sharing.md

 ~~~
 {: .output}

-The command produces lots of informatinon and it can be a bit overwhelming at first,
+The command produces lots of information and it can be a bit overwhelming at first,
 but let's go through some key information here:

 1. The first line tells us that Git is producing output similar to the Unix `diff` command, comparing the old and new